SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

 It's really hard for nerds of a certain stripe to resist this!

 (Yeah, I bought the shirt.
 Did you _really_ think I had enough self-control to resist?
-I mean, that's a kind thought&hellip; but a bit delusional.)
+I mean, it's kind of you to think so&hellip; but a bit delusional.)

 ## The Weekend Conclusion